The EDMO Method®

 Curiosity

-When our curiosity is piqued, our brain releases a chemical called dopamine which makes us feel good.
-Our hippocampus is also activated, which helps us form memories.
-This means that curious kids remember more and want to learn more.
-Studies have also shown that when we express curiosity in others, we build closer relationships with healthier boundaries.
+Curiosity lights up the brain.
+It triggers dopamine, our natural feel-good chemical, and activates the hippocampus— which helps us form memories and build a lifelong love of discovery.
+That’s why curious kids remember more and want to learn more.
+Studies show that when we express curiosity in others, we build closer relationships with healthier boundaries.

 Courage